Posted on: December 3, 2024 Posted by: Sarah Giavedoni Comments: 0

 1. Several mountain ranges run through the county

-Haywood County covers 555 square miles, and features nearly as many mountain ranges.
+Haywood County covers 555 square miles and features nearly as many mountain ranges.
 We hyperbolize, but there is a lot going on, geologically speaking.

 The Blue Ridge Mountains are the major range running through WNC, which are themselves a physiographic province of the larger Appalachian Mountains range.
 Haywood County contains parts of several major subranges of the Blue Ridge.
 The Great Smoky Mountains make up the west of the county.
 The Plott Balsams and Great Balsam Mountains can be found in the south.
 And the Nantahala Mountains rise nearby.

 The county’s elevation also influences its freshwater.
 All rivers and springs in Haywood County originate on site—no water flows in from adjacent counties.
-The Pigeon River, one of the major rivers of the region, originates in Haywood County.
+The Pigeon River, one of the major rivers of the surrounding region, originates in Haywood County.

 2. Haywood County mountains are closer to the sky!